 Develop training programs to employ at risk youth and adults in resilience jobs, such as green or renewable energy design and maintenance, food security program, and other new or expanding job markets.

-Design and for a program that connects Champaign, Urbana, and Savoy test sites to University of Illinois scholars and students so that researchers and classes are addressing the Illinois’s most pressing sustainability challenges in our communities in a way that can be directly applied to those communities.
+Design and identify funding mechanisms for a program that connects Champaign, Urbana, and Savoy test sites to University of Illinois scholars and students so that researchers and classes are addressing the Illinois’s most pressing sustainability challenges in our communities in a way that can be directly applied to those communities.

 Steps: